kimruddock/pawelgrzybek.github.io/_drafts/2017-06-28-using-webpack-with-gulpjs.md

 };
 ```

-It is just an example of basic configuration file.
+This is just an example of a basic configuration file.
 From this point you can go crazy with your [settings](https://webpack.js.org/configuration/).
 To use the task now just run in terminal:

 ```
  _________